Florida Workers' Compensation Lawyer | Protecting Injured Workers Rights

 Heavy Machinery Accidents

-Injuries from forklifts, conveyor belts, and other machines can be serious, often involving crushing or amputation risks.
+Injuries from forklifts, conveyor belts, presses, saws, and other machinery can be catastrophic, often involving crushing, amputation, or severe laceration risks.
+Machinery accidents frequently result in permanent disability.

 Occupational Diseases

-Injuries related to exposure to chemicals or conditions caused by a physical injury may be covered.
+Injuries related to job-specific exposure or conditions caused by employment are covered.
+This includes conditions like:

 Fatal Accidents